turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Clear()  -- deletes every entity and component inside the scene
 - Merge(Scene other)  -- moves contents from an other scene into this one.
 The other scene will be empty after this operation (contents are moved, not copied)
 - UpdateHierarchy()	-- updates the full scene hierarchy system.
 Useful if you modified for example a parent transform and children immediately need up to date result in the script
+- Instantiate(Scene prefab, opt bool attached = false) : Entity  -- Duplicates everything in the prefab scene into the current scene.
+If attached parameter is st to `true` then everything in prefab scene will be attached to a common root entity (with TransformComponent and LayerComponent) and the function will return that root entity.

 - CreateEntity() : int entity  -- creates an empty entity and returns it
 - FindAllEntities() : table[entities] -- returns a table with all the entities present in the given scene
 - Entity_FindByName(string value, opt Entity ancestor = INVALID_ENTITY) : int entity  -- returns an entity ID if it exists, and INVALID_ENTITY otherwise.
 You can specify an ancestor entity if you only want to find entities that are descendants of ancestor entity
 - Entity_Remove(Entity entity, bool recursive = true, bool keep_sorted = false)  -- removes an entity and deletes all its components if it exists.
 If recursive is specified, then all children will be removed as well (enabled by default).
 If keep_sorted is specified, then component order will be kept (disabled by default, slower)
+- Entity_Remove_Async(Async async, Entity entity, bool recursive = true, bool keep_sorted = false)  -- Same as Entity_Remove, but it runs on a background thread, status can be tracked by the [Async](#async) object that you provide
 - Entity_Duplicate(Entity entity) : int entity  -- duplicates all of an entity's components and creates a new entity with them.
 Returns the clone entity handle
 - Entity_IsDescendant(Entity entity, Entity ancestor) : bool result	-- Check whether entity is a descendant of ancestor.
 Returns `true` if entity is in the hierarchy tree of ancestor, `false` otherwise